SandraIsige/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/myfirstdirectory/betty deletes the betty file in the /tmp/myfirstdirectory directory rmdir /tmp/myfirstdirectory deletes the myfirstdirectory directory under the /tmp/ direcory cd - changes the working directory to the previous one
+rm /tmp/myfirstdirectory/betty deletes the betty file in the /tmp/myfirstdirectory directory rmdir /tmp/myfirstdirectory deletes the myfirstdirectory directory under the /tmp/ direcory cd - changes the working directory to the previous one ls -la . .. /boot lists all files, including the hidden ones, in long format for the current directory, the parent of the current directory and the /boot directory